mohamedsaif/IntelligentExperiences.OnContainers/guide/05-deployment/README.md

 # Services Deployment

-Now it is time to deploy and activate the solution.
+Now it is time to deploy and activate the Crowd Analytics Platform.

 ## DevOps Setup